kk-engineer/robosathi/content/en/docs/maths/probability/_index.md

 {{% /pageinfo %}}

 {{< playlist "https://www.youtube.com/playlist?list=PLnpa6KP2ZQxde666MKUXEIGtQXHaJxpdj"
         "Probability for AI & ML | Full Course Videos">}}

 ###  Probability for AI & ML
-[This sheet](https://docs.google.com/spreadsheets/d/1NUv9DrXJcFZs0SGHiLo8GSyCP58nR2_1lD1YDGzwC1A/edit?gid=0#gid=0) contains all the topics that will be covered for Maths for AI & ML.
+[This sheet](https://docs.google.com/spreadsheets/d/1NUv9DrXJcFZs0SGHiLo8GSyCP58nR2_1lD1YDGzwC1A/edit?gid=0#gid=0) contains all the topics that will be covered for Probability for AI & ML.

 Below is the list of topics that will be covered in this section.
 - Probability